scalalandio/chimney/docs/docs/cookbook.md

 # Cookbook

-Examples af various use cases already handled by the Chimney.
+Examples of various use cases already handled by Chimney.

 ## Reusing flags for several transformations/patchings